Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Ask about all-inclusive pricing before you sign up.
 The first question to any provider: does this monthly price cover medication, supplies, shipping, and follow-up visits?
 If the answer involves any "plus membership" language, you need to add those numbers together before comparing.

 Avoid providers with separate membership fees if cost is your primary concern.
-Unless the membership adds something you'll actually use, like coaching from Found or dietitian access from Mochi Health, a separate membership is a cost with no direct medication value.
-For pure price minimization, Shed (compounded), Eden, Enhance.MD, and Noom Med are structured without separate memberships.
+Unless the membership adds something you'll actually use, like unlimited dietitian access from Mochi Health, a separate membership is a cost with no direct medication value.
+For pure price minimization, Shed (compounded products), Oak Longevity, TrimRx, Enhance.MD, Noom Med, and Found's all-in compounded plan are structured without separate memberships.

 Confirm the pharmacy is a licensed 503A or 503B facility and verify current legal status.
 Not all compounding pharmacies meet the same quality standards.
 503B outsourcing facilities are registered with the FDA and subject to CGMP oversight, though their ability to compound semaglutide is now legally restricted (see above).
 503A pharmacies compound for individual patients and face different rules.
 Your provider should be transparent about which type of pharmacy they use.
 You can search for registered 503B facilities on the FDA's 503B list.